pypa/packaging.python.org/source/guides/tool-recommendations.rst

 The Python packaging landscape consists of many different tools.
-For many tasks, the :term:`Python Packaging Authority <Python Packaging Authority (PyPA)>` (PyPA, the umbrella organization which encompasses many packaging tools and maintains this guide) purposefully does not make a blanket recommendation; for example, the reason there exist many build backends is that the landscape was opened in order to enable the development of new backends serving certain users' needs better than the previously unique backend, setuptools.
+For many tasks, the :term:`Python Packaging Authority <Python Packaging Authority (PyPA)>` (PyPA, the working group which encompasses many packaging tools and maintains this guide) purposefully does not make a blanket recommendation; for example, the reason there are many build backends is that the landscape was opened up in order to enable the development of new backends serving certain users' needs better than the previously unique backend, setuptools.
 This guide does point to some tools that are widely recognized, and also makes some recommendations of tools that you should *not* use because they are deprecated